1. What Is Spotfire?

 44. What are the shared variables and process variables?

-Process variables: Process variables are data structures available to the activities in the process.
+Answer: Process variables: Process variables are data structures available to the activities in the process.
 You can define your own process variables and assign values to them in your process definition.
-Process variables are defined on the Process Variables tab of the Process Definition resource.
-And assigning values to these kind of variables is done using the assign activity.
+Process variables are defined in the Process Variables tab of the Process Definition resource.
+And assigning values to this kind of variables is done using the assign activity.

 Shared variables: A Shared Variable resource allows you to share data across process instances.
 All process instances can read and update the data stored in a shared variable.
 This type of shared variable is useful if you wish to pass data across process instances or if you wish to make a common set of information available to all process instances.